grantj-re3/HandyIctDoco/agile/README.md

 - Risk reduction and/or opportunity enablement value

 I feel it is very unlikely that one value can properly set a priority for 3 independent values.
-So, at minimum I would guess that even a fixed a equation is setting itself up to not meet expectations.
+So, at minimum I would guess that even an equation which fixes the *units problem* is setting itself up to not meet expectations.

 ### Alternative priority methods

 I am not qualified to say what alternative priority scoring methods might be reasonable.
-I would suggest:

-> Investigate proper and robust methods to calculate Cost of Delay,
-> then use WSJF with one of those.
-I believe some are suggested in
-> the references below.
+I would suggest you investigate proper and robust methods to calculate Cost of Delay, then calculate WSJF with one of those.
+I believe some are suggested in the references below.

 For a small number of items in your backlog you could consider assigning priorities with an eduacated guess (i.e. intuition).